Ponjinge/CV_React_Project/TestApp_client_20231018125033/README.rst

 - Sign up and log in as an Email/Password user

-- Create, check off, and delete to-do items
+- Create, check off, and delete CV element items

 The client connects to Atlas App Services using `Remote MongoDB Queries <https://mongodb.com/docs/realm/web/mongodb/>`_ from the Realm SDK.